dougsparling/image-indexer/README.md

 bundle exec ruby image_indexer.rb index /path/to/your/images
 ```

+This will use the local Moondream API to provide the captions, and they will be saved to a file called `.image-indexer.db` in the target directory.

 ### Searching Captions

 To search through the indexed captions, use the `search` command followed by your search query.